 The below information is intended for department administrators working on visa sponsorship with the HIO.
 For more information about maintaing status on the O-1 visa for scholars, see here.

 O-1 Visa Eligibility Requirements

-An O-1 visa petition must demonstrate the applicant's ability through the eligibility requirements described below.
-To qualify as an individual of extraordinary ability there must be evidence of the applicant's having received a major internationally recognized award such as the Nobel Prize, or at least three of the following:
+To qualify as an individual of extraordinary ability, an individual must show evidence of receipt of a major internationally recognized award, such as the Nobel Prize, or satisfy at least three of the following: